Wear purple on Thursday

 A mask is required for all attendees and social distancing will be in place to the extent possible.
 Tickets are $5 for adults and $4 for staff and students.
 Tickets may be purchased at http://our.show/almost.
 The play is suggested for audiences age 11 and up.

 Honors Night for Waynesville High School seniors will be held at 7 p.m.
 Tuesday, May 18, at the WHS Auditorium.
 Graduation will be held Friday, May 21, at Tiger Stadium and each senior will receive five tickets for guests.
 COVID-19 precautions, including masks and social distancing, will be in place at both events.

 April is the Month of the Military Child and in recognition of this month, Waynesville R-VI students have created custom artwork.
 This drawing is by a student at East Elementary.

 Sports tickets and information

-Tickets to Waynesville Middle School and Waynesville High School athletic events are available for purchase online at https://www.waynesville.k12.mo.us/Domain/1681.
-(Look for "Purchase Tickets to Sporting Events.")
+Tickets to Waynesville Middle School and Waynesville High School spring athletic events are available for purchase online at https://www.myschoolbucks.com/ver2/stores/catalog/getlistproducts?selectedCategories=ZZ5Q52VL9IOT5EZ.
+(Once there, you will need to click on the individual sport at left to see what tickets are available.)
 Tickets must be purchased in advance, due to COVID-19.
-Gym capacities are limited to 33 percent.
-Some high school athletic events are broadcast on Waynesville Channel 12 & Tiger TV and on Facebook at https://www.facebook.com/waynesvillech12.
-Additionally, some varsity basketball games, wrestling matches and swim meets are previewed and/or covered by Waynesville High School students in a sports information class and are available at https://www.waynesville.k12.mo.us/Domain/1681.
-(Look for "Winter Sports News" and the links that follow.)
+Some varsity sporting events are previewed and/or covered by Waynesville High School students in a sports information class and are available at https://www.waynesville.k12.mo.us/Page/13337.

 Reporting COVID-19 cases online